Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Model

-where $c^\dagger_j,c_j$ are standard fermionic creation/annihilation operators for site $j$, $n_j = c^\dagger_jc_j$ is the associated number operator, and $N$ is the number of sites.
-In addition to the tight-binding hopping terms, with amplitude $\tau$, this Hamiltonian has a nearest-neighbour density-density interaction $n_j n_{j+1}$ which, depending on the sign of its strength $\Delta$, either penalizes ($\Delta > 0$) or promotes ($\Delta < 0$) the adjacency of fermions.
-We take $\tau=1$ to set the energy scale to which all other quantities are measured.
-The dynamics of the system is described by a Lindblad quantum master equation \cite{breuer02}
+where $c^\dagger_j,c_j$ are standard fermionic creation/annihilation operators for site $j$ and $n_j = c^\dagger_jc_j$ is the associated number operator.
+In addition to the hopping amplitude $\tau$, this Hamiltonian has a nearest-neighbour density-density interaction $n_j n_{j+1}$ with strength $\Delta$.
+We take $\tau=1$ to set the energy scale.
+The dynamics of the system is described by a Lindblad quantum master equation~\cite{breuer02} (taking $\hbar = 1$)

+where $\rho$ is the density matrix of the chain, and $\mathcal{L}$ is the dissipator describing the coupling to the Markovian reservoirs.
+In Lindblad form the dissipator is